1. Skip to content

 The attack on the Nord Stream pipelines was shocking, the damage enormous, and the geopolitical consequences are still keenly felt almost two years after the attack.
 The 1,200-kilometer (746-mile) Nord Stream 1 served as the key delivery system between Russian energy giants and their buyers in Germany, with Berlin braving the ire of its allies to construct another undersea delivery system, Nord Stream 2, which would run mostly parallel to the first one and carry another 55 billion cubic meters (1.942 trillion cubic feet) of gas per year.

 It was not to be.
-A series of underwater blasts on September 26, 2022 crippled the pipelines, which were already out of action due to tensions between Berlin and Moscow provoked by Russia's full-scale invasion of Ukraine.
+A series of underwater blasts on September 26, 2022, crippled the pipelines, which were already out of action due to tensions between Berlin and Moscow provoked by Russia's full-scale invasion of Ukraine.
 Nearly two years later, no suspects have been arrested, and it is not fully clear who was behind the sabotage.

 The pipelines were hit in September 2022Image: NDR

-This week, however, a series of reports in high-profile German media, including Süddeutsche Zeitung, and the US-based Wall Street Journal pointed to a team of Ukrainian divers who may have had backing from top officials in Kyiv.
+This week, however, a series of reports in high-profile German media, including the Süddeutsche Zeitung, and in the US-based Wall Street Journal, pointed to a team of Ukrainian divers who may have had backing from top officials in Kyiv.
 Sources cited by the Wall Street Journal say the plan to blow up the pipelines was initially approved by Ukraine's President Volodymyr Zelenskyy.
-Then, the CIA allegedly got wind of the plan and urged Zelenskyy not to go through with it.
+Then the CIA allegedly got wind of the plan and urged Zelenskyy not to go through with it.
 Zelenskyy ordered a halt to the scheme, but Ukraine's top general at the time, Valerii Zaluzhnyi, decided to go through with it anyway, according to the paper.

 The White House has refused to comment on the report.